The Ultimate Guide to Live Streaming Events

 “The ‘high stakes’ nature of live content puts more pressure on brands and agencies to have their strategy and process in lock step, which is always good,” John Sampogna, Co-founder and Managing Director at Wondersauce told Digiday.
 “We’re also following a ‘when it makes sense’ strategy and not forcing it into weekly or monthly content calendars, but rather using it when both the brand and agency are genuinely excited.”

-At Livestream, enterprise event livestreams have increased over 1300% in the last four years.
-We know this explosive growth is more than a trend.
-In 2016, livestreaming goes from being an asset to a critical and indispensable part of any communication and go-to-market strategy.
-Brands will livestream a diverse set of media formats from 360 degree video to fully narrative live events.
+Live streaming has gone from being an asset to a critical and indispensable part of any communication and go-to-market strategy.
+Brands will live stream a diverse set of media formats, from 360° video to fully narrative live events.
 In an age of authenticity, viewers expect live video experiences.
 As we’re seeing, “live” can apply to a variety of ideas that we’d never previously considered.

-We created The Ultimate Guide to Livestreaming Events because we know that while events and livestreaming may be essential to your marketing strategy, that doesn’t mean they’re easy.
-Nearly everything about event planning and live video is difficult – especially if you’re doing it for the first time.
-We want to provide you with the tools and information you need to make your event and livestream a success.
+We created this guide because we know that while events and live streaming may be essential to your marketing strategy, that doesn’t mean they’re easy.
+Nearly everything about event planning and live video is difficult – especially if you’re doing it for the first time!

 IN THIS GUIDE YOU WILL LEARN: